taoyama/azure-bigcompute/README.md

 * Disk auto mounting is at /'parameter'/data.
 * NFS4 is on.
 * Strict ssh public key enabled.
-* Nodes that share public RSA key shared can be used as direct jump boxes as <code>azureuser@DNS</code>.
+* Nodes that share public RSA key shared can be used as direct jump boxes as <code>azuregpuuser@DNS</code>.
-* Head and comp nodes work via <code>sudo su - --hpc user-- </code> and then direct ssh.
+* Head and comp nodes work via <code>sudo su - --gpuclususer-- </code> and then direct ssh.
 * Internal firewall is off.
-* For M60 usage for visualizations, please visit [aka.ms/accessgpu](https://aka.ms/accessgpu)
+* For M60 usage for visualizations using NVIDIA GRID 4.2 for Windows Server 2016, please visit [aka.ms/accessgpu](https://aka.ms/accessgpu)

 ### NVIDIA Tesla Driver Silent Install without further reboot
   NVIDIA Tesla Driver Silent Install without further reboot installed via <code>azuredeploy.sh</code> in this repository for cluster or single node as follows: